GitHub PR Interaction with Jenkins¶

 For example:

-@drake-jenkins-bot mac-catalina-clang-bazel-experimental-release please
+@drake-jenkins-bot mac-arm-sonoma-clang-bazel-experimental-release please

-@drake-jenkins-bot linux-bionic-clang-bazel-experimental-valgrind-memcheck please
+@drake-jenkins-bot linux-jammy-clang-bazel-experimental-valgrind-memcheck please

-Scheduling Builds via the Jenkins User Interface¶
+Scheduling Builds via the Jenkins User Interface

 Alternatively, to schedule a build of an open pull request or arbitrary commit